autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 ## Cybersecurity:
 Ever-evolving security threats have positioned the government to increase cybersecurity in 2020.
 To support this, Australian Minister for Home Affairs, Peter Dutton, [released a paper](https://www.homeaffairs.gov.au/reports-and-pubs/files/cyber-security-strategy-2020-discussion-paper.pdf) in 2019 asking for opinion and feedback to replace its 2016 strategy.
 It would likely be investing $1.35b in the coming years towards this direction.
 This can catapult the number of jobs for cybersecurity in the near future.

-## Artificial Intelligence:
+## Artificial Intelligence & Internet of Things (IOT):
 This is one area that has been continuously thriving.
-According to a report from ACOLA, industrial automation is going to significantly increase the use of AI over the next few years.
-As a tech job seeker, you will need to be proactive in acquiring these skills to keep yourself relevant to the most in-demand jobs in the market.
+According to a report from Australian council of Learned Academes(ACOLA), industrial automation is going to significantly increase the use of AI over the next few years.
+Its recent [report on Internet of Things](https://acola.org/hs5-internet-of-things-australia/) also stresses the need to utilize opprtunties to improve the quality of life in Australian cities by considering a national approach on IOT.
+As a tech job seeker, you will need to be proactive in acquiring these skills to keep yourself relevant to such in-demand jobs in the market.

 ## Cloud computing:
  According to [Gartner](https://www.gartner.com/smarterwithgartner/gartner-top-strategic-technology-trends-for-2021/), an industry analyst firm, cloud-based tech, and services rank as one of the top tech trends that will dominate 2021.
 It says that “ Distributed cloud is the future of cloud” and that trends of companies being able to operate from anywhere will follow in coming years.